sarnold/meta-small-arm-extra/README.rst

 new device trees) and pine64/pine64-plus on mainline.
 Some new "convenience" images for router devices (mainly edgerouter and espressobin) were also added.

+The latest branches also include support for riscv machines.

 Previous work on morty for testing imx6 etnaviv graphics includes custom kernel / u-boot recipes for nitrogen6x (imx6q Boundary Devices machine).
 Note the older kernels are still available but should get updates soon.